App Power: Your New Performance-Based ASO KPI

 This new ASO performance indicator is going to change the way you conduct your ASO analysis and competition benchmark.

-Not only it’s going to facilitate your ASO work, it’s also helping you monitor effectively the global performance of any app, across countries and compare apps from different categories with each other.
+Not only it’s going to facilitate your ASO work, but it’s also helping you monitor effectively the global performance of any app, across countries and compare apps from different categories with each other.

-Attention: please use this indicator carefully and understand that achieving a high App Power indicator score shouldn’t be your end goal.
+Attention: Please use this indicator carefully and understand that achieving a high App Power indicator score shouldn’t be your end goal.

-Also, we ran multiple experiments and we found that 80% apps with an App Power above 80 are Games.
+Also, we ran multiple experiments and we found that 80% of apps with an App Power above 80 are Games.
 This undisputedly highlights the prevalence of games as the most successful apps on the App Store.

-Finally, remember, the App Power score is an AppTweak-only indicator!
+Finally, remember, the App Power score is an AppTweak-only indicator.